 Civil rights – Don’t lose your right to vote overseas.
 Register as an Armed Forces overseas voter.
 Remember that the Armed Forces Covenant applies overseas, so do let AFF know if you feel that you are being disadvantaged due to being an Armed Forces family.

 JCCC – Are your extended family in the UK aware of what they need to do if a compassionate case arises whilst you are overseas?
+Click here for more information.

 Transition – Is your serving person expecting to exit the Service at the end of your overseas assignment?
 If yes, then you need to plan ahead and be aware of the limitations regarding timely access to resettlement facilities, financial and housing briefs.
+Visit our Transition page for more information.

 BFPO – For a list of all British Forces Post Office (BFPO) locations, together with their respective numbers and postcodes, click here.